Tanisha-Kanchan12/Steel-Surface-Defect-Prediction/README.md

+## 🌐 Live Demo

+Here is the link of the Streamlit application: **https://https://steel-surface-defect-prediction.streamlit.app//**

+Upload a steel surface image and get an instant defect prediction with a Grad-CAM heatmap — no installation needed.

+---

 # 🔩 Steel Surface Defect Classification

 A deep learning project that classifies hot-rolled steel surface defects into 6 categories using a Convolutional Neural Network (CNN), built with PyTorch.
 Includes a Jupyter Notebook for training/analysis and a Streamlit web app for real-time predictions with Grad-CAM explainability.